Sun Dolphin Seaquest 10 Review

 This stand up paddle board made it a breeze to paddle in windy or rough conditions.
 Our testers never fell off this board inadvertently, except for one tester who crashed straight into a willow when she was looking at her phone to send a Snapchat.
 (Luckily, newer phones are quite water-resistant.)
 This board also has a convenient dry storage well, though we wouldn't necessarily trust it with sensitive electronics or other items that can't get wet.

 This SUP is also quite stable when paddling with additional loads.
 Its glide performance is already so poor that it can't get much worse.
 So you don't notice any extra resistance when paddling with a bag or cooler on the back.
-Luckily there are plenty of convenient storage points and straps to secure your gear, as well as a built-in cup holder!
+Luckily there are plenty of convenient storage points and straps to secure your gear, as well as a built-in cup holder.

 It would also do well at carrying a small child or dog, though it is a bit on the short side for multiple adult paddlers.

-These traits combine to make this board one of our favorite for beginners, even those who have never been paddling before.
+These traits combine to make this board one of our favorites for beginners, even those who have never been paddling before.
 It's relatively easy to step on and off the Sun Dolphin from the bank or shallows, and its unshakeable stability will soon inspire confidence in even the most hesitant newcomers.

 Maneuverability